rubo77/Lalumo/dev/plan.md

 - [x] Implement chord repetition logic for progress ≥60: allow chord-type repeats, but no direct repeats
 - [x] Fix chord repetition logic for progress 30-39 to prevent exact chord (type + transpose) repeats
 - [x] Implement auto-close of navigation if only one submenu (debug-element) is available after clicking "chords"
+- [x] Fix menu auto-close logic to trigger when exactly one normal menu item is present, regardless of debug items
+- [x] Expand cheatcode logic to allow setting all relevant localStorage progress items and add a comment list of all supported cheats

 ## Current Goal
 All planned requirements are complete